 In that case you should uncomment following lines:

 in /etc/cassandra/cassandra-env.sh.
-Set MAX_HEAP_SIZE not greater tha a half your Hardware RAM.
-It’s is not usefull.
+Set MAXHEAPSIZE not greater that a half your Hardware RAM.
+It's is not useful.
 Cassandra uses Off-Heap-Storage.

 Another problems where reported by using Cassandra with OpenJDK, so if you like install oracle jdk and use it.